 At Grace, as Jesus did, we welcome children of all ages as integral members of the body of Christ, and we welcome the sounds and activity that accompany them!
 There are a number of spaces and activities designed for children to experience and participate in worship according to their needs; we trust families to work out the best option(s) for them and their child(ren) on any given day.
 One of these options is the Pray-ground, located in the front-left section of the sanctuary.
-This area is designed for children 3 and under to quietly engage in age-appropriate activities while experiencing worship in the sanctuary along with their families.
+This area is designed for young children to quietly engage in age-appropriate activities while experiencing worship in the sanctuary along with their families.

 Simply click on each box to open or close a question and answer